Blog

 Drugs that alter the pH of the upper GI tract may alter the solubility of erlotinib and reduce its effects.
 Coadministration of erlotinib with omeprazole (a proton pump inhibitor) can decrease erlotinib’s concentration so this combination should be avoided if possible.
 If patients need to be treated with a H2-receptor antagonist (i.e., ranitidine), erlotinib must be taken once a day, 10 hours after the H2-receptor antagonist dosing, and at least 2 hours before the next dose of the H2-receptor antagonist.
 Although the effect of antacids on erlotinib has not been evaluated, the antacid and erlotinib use should be separated by several hours, if an antacid is necessary.

-Erlotinib Use In Pregnancy
+Erlotinib Use in Pregnancy

 This medication can cause fetal harm when administered to a pregnant woman.
 Women of childbearing potential should be advised to avoid pregnancy while on erlotinib.
 Adequate contraceptive methods should be used during therapy and for at least 2 weeks after completing therapy.